FAU-LAP/NOMAD-CAMELS/docs/quick_start/quick_start_protocols.md

 to demonstrate both of the variables and the use of mathematical operations (here `+`) in value fields.

 ### 1.3.4.
 Read Channels
 Now set which channels should be read each time the loop is iterated over.
-If you like you can simply select `Read All` at the top to read all available channels.
+If you like you can  select `Read All` at the top to read all available channels.
 You could of course select individual channels if you want read fewer.
 Here we are only interested in the motor channels, so we will only read these.
 ![img_34.png](img_34.png)

 ### 1.3.5.
 Run Sweep Protocol
-Now simply click `OK` and `run` the protocol.
+Now  click `OK` and `run` the protocol.
 ![img_35.png](img_35.png)\
 You can already see the eleven iterations the loop makes from the console window.
 ### 1.3.6.
 Sweep Data